John Tillman (lacrosse): Maryland

 On June 15, 2010, Inside Lacrosse and The Baltimore Sun reported that the University of Maryland had hired Tillman to replace former head coach Dave Cottle.
 He was signed to a seven-year contract with a base salary of $150,000 per annum.
 Tillman stated that the long-term contract was the deciding factor in taking the job, rather than remain at Harvard.
 "I think what it showed me was that the administration at Maryland believed in me."

 In his first season at Maryland, Tillman's Terrapins finished with a 13-5 record, the Atlantic Coast Conference tournament championship, and as national runners-up after a loss to Virginia in the NCAA championship game.
 Tillman inherited an experienced squad with 17 seniors from one of the highest ranked 2007 recruiting classes.
 Rather than overhaul the team, Tillman made minor adjustments to terminology and refocused the defensive scheme from man-to-man match-ups to team containment.
 During the postseason, Tillman remained in contact with his two predecessors at Maryland.
 He discussed his players and their personalities with former coach Dave Cottle, whom he invited to address the team after the regular season in which they lost to four underdog opponents.
 Tillman also consulted with Hall of Fame inductee Dick Edell, who led Maryland to three finishes as national runners-up.
 Edell, whose teams lost the championship game in 1995, 1997, and 1998 said, "I will counsel people on the semifinals.
 I don't have a useful thing to say about the final."

 After the season, Navy expressed interest in hiring Tillman as replacement for retired head coach Richie Meade, but he elected to remain at Maryland.

 Personal life

 He is the brother of Mac and Tim Tillman.
+He is a practicing Catholic, and entered fully into the Church on April 12th, 2026.